huwyss/HansBrandonChessEngine/README.md

 ## Current Status

-Baracuda is reasonably playing.
+Manta Chess Engine is reasonably playing.
 However it does not beat me yet.

 ### Implemented features:
 - Super simple GUI on console